Point Lookout: a free weekly publication of Chaco Canyon Consulting

 As meeting lead, after you've given the floor to a participant, interrupting that person to deal with a sidebar could be regarded as a breach of etiquette.
 Politely ask the speaker for permission, and then address the sidebar participants.
 See "Ask a question" above.

 Well, that's all I have for now.
 Talk amongst yourselves.
-First in this series Go to top Top Next issue: Ethical Debate at Work: I Next Issue
+Why Sidebars Happen First issue in this series Go to top Top Next issue: Ethical Debate at Work: I Next Issue

 101 Tips for Effective MeetingsDo you spend your days scurrying from meeting to meeting?
 Do you ever wonder if all these meetings are really necessary?
 (They aren't) Or whether there isn't some better way to get this work done?
 (There is) Read 101 Tips for Effective Meetings to learn how to make meetings much more productive and less stressful — and a lot more rare.
 Order Now!